cryptimeleon/cryptimeleon.github.io/docs/expressions.md

 toc: true
 ---

+**OUTDATED, this system is not to be used directly anymore I think**

 The expression system of the math library offers a way to do group and boolean algebra with the goal of allowing for optimizations such as the use of multi-exponentiation algorithms or rewriting algebraic terms to be more efficiently computable.

 Expressions differ from the usual use of functions such as `pow()` or `op()` in that the result is not calculated immediately.
 Instead, an expression tree is built up which, when evaluated, will compute the result of the expression.
 This has several advantages: